Monarch Butterfly Migration in Michoacan: Family Day Trip from Mexico City

 Hundreds of millions of monarchs winter in Michoacan's oyamel forests.
 A mom's guide to the El Rosario and Sierra Chincua sanctuaries from CDMX, with altitude warnings.

-Every November, hundreds of millions of monarch butterflies finish a 3,000-mile journey from Canada and the northeastern United States and arrive in the oyamel fir forests of central Mexico's Michoacan state.
-They cluster in such density that tree branches sag under their weight.
+Every November, hundreds of millions of monarch butterflies finish a 3,000-mile journey from Canada and the northeastern United States and arrive in the oyamel fir forests of Michoacan.
+They cluster so thick that branches sag under their weight.
 They blanket the forest floor in orange.
 They explode into the sky in waves when the morning sun warms the trees.
 It is one of the great migration spectacles on Earth, and it happens within day-trip distance of Mexico City.

 The Quick Verdict